minlanyu/cs243-site/README.md

 The semester-long project is an open-ended systems research project.
 Project topics are of your choice but should be related to networking.
 Projects should be done in groups of two or three and include a systems building component.
 Selected projects can be submitted to a peer-reviewed workshop papers or posters.

 ### Project Timeline
-- 9/30 Fri: Form groups for course projects
+- 9/17 Sun at noon: Form groups for course projects
-- 10/7 Fri: Course project proposal due at noon
+- 10/1 Sun at noon: Course project proposal
-- 10/10-14: Schedule individual meetings with Minlan
+- 10/2-6: Schedule individual meetings with Minlan to get feedback on your project proposal
-- 10/17 Mon: Course project pitch presentation
+- 10/12 Th: Course project pitch presentation
-- 11/04 Fri: Midterm project report due at noon
+- 11/5 Sun at noon: Midterm project report due at noon
-- 11/7-11: Schedule individual meetings with Minlan
+- 11/6-10: Schedule individual meetings with Minlan to get feedback on your midterm report
-- 11/28 Mon, 11/30 Wed: Final project presentation
+- 11/28 Tu, 11/30 Th: Final project presentation
 - 12/11 Final project due at noon
 - 12/12 Review of other students' project due at noon